The Marilyn Monroe glamorous harem costume went under the hammer at Christie’s, South Kensington London December 16. But did not sell.

-Christie’s confirmed there was not a buyer for the iconic outfit tipped to fetch about half a million pounds.
+Christie’s confirmed not a buyer for the iconic outfit tipped to fetch about half a million pounds.

-The costume was worn by the Hollywood legend when she posed for the renowned photographer Richard Avedon for Life magazine in 1958.
+The costume worn by the Hollywood legend when Marilyn posed for the renowned photographer Richard Avedon for Life magazine in 1958.

 Marilyn Monroe used the picture when she tried to get the part of the Egyptian queen in the 1963 film sending it to the boss of Fox Studios, but she lost the role to her great rival Elizabeth Taylor.